ClubObsidian/chatson/README.md

 Chatson.toTextComponent(chatson);
 ```

-Warning do not link to other Chatson classes as those are subject to change and the version will not bump.
+Warning do not use other chatson project classes as those are subject to change and the version will not bump.

 ## Setting up as a dependency